 We will not share, sell, rent, swap, or authorize any third party to use your e-mail address without your permission.
 If you feel you have received an e-mail message from us in error, please contact email@example.com.

 E-mail from you: If you send us e-mail messages, you should be aware that information disclosed in those messages may not be secure or encrypted and thus may be available to others.
-We suggest that you exercise caution when deciding to disclose any personal or confidential information in e-mail.
+We suggest you exercise caution when deciding to disclose any personal or confidential information in e-mail.
 We will use your e-mail address to respond directly to your questions or comments.

 To prevent unauthorized access, maintain data accuracy, and ensure the appropriate use of information, we have put in place physical, electronic, and managerial procedures to protect the information we collect online.